higherordinal/FlavorConnect/DEPLOYMENT_GUIDE.md

 ini_set('display_errors', '0');
 ```

-2. For the production version, directly modify `initialize.php` to use the Bluehost configuration file:
+2. For the production version, copy `production/bluehost_config.php` to the private/config directory and modify `initialize.php` to use it:

 ```php
 // In private/core/initialize.php